-As we have recognized, "aiding and abetting is an ancient criminal law doctrine" that has substantially influenced its analog in tort.
+The allegations before us are a far cry from Halberstam.
+We are faced with international terrorist networks and world-spanning internet platforms.
+"Aiding and abetting is an ancient criminal law doctrine" that has substantially influenced its analog in tort.
 Central Bank of Denver, 511 U. S., at 181.
-In one early statement of the criminal-law doctrine, William Blackstone explained that those who were "present, aiding and abetting the fact to be done," or "procured, counseled, or commanded another to commit a crime," were guilty and punishable.
+William Blackstone explained that those who were "present, aiding and abetting the fact to be done," or "procured, counseled, or commanded another to commit a crime," were guilty and punishable.
 4 COMMENTARIES ON THE LAWS OF ENGLAND 34, 36 (1795).
-Over the years, many statutes and courts have offered variations on that basic rule.
-See United States v.
-Peoni, 100 F. 2d 401 (CA2 1938) (L. Hand, J.).
-Yet, the basic "view of culpability" that animates the doctrine is straightforward: "A person may be responsible for a crime he has not personally carried out if he helps another to complete its commission."
+The basic "view of culpability" that animates the doctrine is straightforward: "A person may be responsible for a crime he has not personally carried out if he helps another to complete its commission."
 Rosemond v.
 United States, 572 U. S. 65, 70 (2014).

-Importantly, the concept of "helping" in the commission of a crime-or a tort-has never been boundless.
-That is because, if it were, aiding-and-abetting liability could sweep in innocent bystanders as well as those who gave only tangential assistance.
+The concept of "helping" in the commission of a crime-or a tort-has never been boundless.
+If it were, aiding-and-abetting liability could sweep in innocent bystanders as well as those who gave only tangential assistance.
 Assume that any assistance of any kind were sufficient to create liability.
 If that were the case, anyone who passively watched a robbery could be said to commit aiding and abetting by failing to call the police.
-Yet, our legal system generally does not impose liability for mere omissions, inactions, or nonfeasance; although inaction can be culpable in the face of some independent duty to act, the law does not impose a generalized duty to rescue.
+Our legal system generally does not impose liability for mere omissions, inactions, or nonfeasance; although inaction can be culpable in the face of some independent duty to act, the law does not impose a generalized duty to rescue.
 See 1 W. LAFAVE, SUBSTANTIVE CRIMINAL LAW §6.1 (3d ed.
-2018) (LaFave); W. KEETON, D. DOBBS, R. KEETON, & D. OWEN, PROSSER AND KEETON ON LAW OF TORTS 373-375 (5th ed.
-1984).
+2018).
 Moreover, both criminal and tort law typically sanction only "wrongful conduct," bad acts, and misfeasance.
 Some level of blameworthiness is ordinarily required.
 But, if aiding-and-abetting liability were taken too far, ordinary merchants could become liable for any misuse of their goods and services, no matter how attenuated their relationship with the wrongdoer.
 And those who merely deliver mail or transmit emails could be liable for the tortious messages contained therein.
 See RESTATEMENT (SECOND) OF TORTS §876, Comment d, Illus.
 9, p.
 318 (1979).